 - Either click Go to Query Insights for more in-depth info on queries and performance below the metrics graph on the cluster Overview page or select the Query Insights tab in the left navigation panel.

-At the top of the page, the following options appear using which you can filter the results:
+On the subsequent page, you can use the following options to filter the results:

 - Instance selector.
 Lets you select either the primary instance or read pool instances in the cluster.
 By default, the primary instance is selected.
 The details shown are aggregated for all connected read pool instances and their nodes.